 Chewing – Chewing is also one of the most common problems in dogs.
 They chew things like your shoes, phone, clothes, etc.

 Play biting – Play biting is so much common in puppies and this is a kind of rough play.
-Your puppies are still young, and they don’t know better, so we highly suggest to teach them.
+Your puppies are still young, and they don’t know better, so we highly suggest teaching them.

 Separation anxiety – Your dogs with separation anxiety will be nervous and destructive when you’re away from home.